Sang Nila Utama: Biography

+Discovery of Temasek

 According to the Malay Annals, the emporium of Singapore was founded by Sang Nila Utama.
 While hunting on Bintan, he spotted a stag and started chasing it up a small hill but, when he reached the top, the stag vanished.
 He then came to a very large rock and decided to climb it.
 When he stood on top of the rock, he looked across the sea and saw another island with a white sandy beach which had the appearance of a white sheet of cloth.
 Asking his chief minister what island it was, he was told that it was the island of Temasek (now known as Singapore).
 While his ship was out at sea, a great storm erupted and the ship was tossed about in the huge waves and began to take in water.
 To prevent it from sinking, his men threw all the heavy things on board into the sea to lighten the ship.
 But still water kept entering the ship.
 On the advice of the ship's captain, he threw his crown overboard as a gift to the sea.
 At once, the storm died down and he reached Temasek safely.

 He landed safely on the beach, and went to hunt wild animals near the river mouth on a patch of open ground, now referred to as the Padang.
 Suddenly, he saw a strange animal with a red body, black head and a white breast, which swiftly disappeared into the jungle.
 Impressed by this beast's beauty, he asked his chief minister Demang Lebar Daun what animal it was and was informed that it was a lion.
 Pleased with this as he believed it to be a good omen, he decided to build his new city in Temasek.
 He and his men stayed on the island and founded a city, renaming the island to Singapura, which in Sanskrit means "Lion City".

+Personal life

 Sang Nila Utama fathered two sons with Wan Sri Bini, born Raja Kechil-Besar and Raja Kechil-Muda the elder son was married to Nila Panchadi, a princess from India and the younger was married to his cousin, a granddaughter of Demang Lebar Dawn.
 After ruling Singapura for 48 years, Sang Nila Utama died in 1347 and Raja Kechil-Besar ascended to the throne as Sri Wikrama Wira, becoming the second Raja of Singapura; Kechil-Muda was appointed his prime minister and Bendahara of its port.
 Sang Nila Utama was buried on Bukit Larangan, now known as Fort Canning Hill; the exact location of his grave is unknown, although the altar at Keramat Iskandar Shah may share a site with the royal burials atop the hill.